LaravelDaily/Laravel-Reservations-Course/course/08 - Homepage.md

 }
 ```

-Now it is showing a thumbnail image or default `no_image.jpg`.
+Now it is showing a thumbnail image or the default `no_image.jpg`.

 ![](images/homepage-with-activity-thumbnail.png)